ftreff/net-sentinel/README.md

 # Net Sentinel 2

-Net Sentinel 2 is a real-time network intelligence dashboard that parses router logs, enriches IP data, and visualizes global intrusion attempts.
-It combines log analysis, GeoIP mapping, service detection, and traceroute diagnostics into a single interactive interface.
+**Net Sentinel 2** is a real-time network event visualization and analysis tool.
+It ingests firewall logs, parses and enriches them with geolocation and reverse DNS data, and displays the results on an interactive map with filtering and statistics.

-## 🌐 Features
+> Built for security analysts, network engineers, and curious tinkerers who want to see their network traffic come alive.

-- 🔍 **Log Parsing**: Extracts IPs, ports, RX/TX direction, timestamps from router logs
+---

-- 🧠 **Data Enrichment**:
+## 🔍 Features

-  - Reverse DNS lookup
+- 🌍 **Interactive Map** — Visualize incoming connections with geolocated markers and verdict-based color coding
-  - GeoIP location (city, state, country, lat/lon)
+- 🕵️ **Reverse DNS Lookup** — Click to resolve IPs on demand
-  - Port-based service guessing (e.g. SSH, HTTP, BitTorrent)
+- ⏱️ **Time Filtering** — View events from the last 10 minutes to 90 days
-- 🗃️ **Database Logging**: Stores enriched events in SQLite for querying and visualization
+- ⚖️ **Verdict Filtering** — Toggle between `ACCEPT`, `DROP`, or all events
-- 🗺️ **Interactive Dashboard**:
+- 📊 **Stats Bar** — See top countries, ports, and verdict counts
-  - World map with toggleable overlays:
+- 🧠 **Smart Parsing** — Ingests structured logs and enriches them with GeoIP + reverse DNS
-    - Trace lines
+- 🧩 **Modular Design** — Easily extendable for new data sources or visualizations

-    - Location dots
+---

-  - Light/dark mode toggle
+## 🚀 Getting Started

-## ⚙️ Setup
+### 1. ⚙️ Setup

 Run the one-time setup script to install dependencies, download GeoIP database, and initialize the SQLite schema: